FAQ & Methodology

 The Benchpage is different from the builder's estimated scores — it's built from real hardware runs.
 BlueprintPC Bench is a small local client you download and run on your own machine; it measures CPU single-thread and multi-thread throughput, memory bandwidth and latency, disk sequential/random read-write speed, and GPU compute, then lets you opt in to share the anonymized results to the public leaderboard.

-How the index is calculated
+How is the benchmark index calculated?

 Every raw measurement is converted into an index anchored to a fixed, documented reference system — a reference index of exactly 100.
 Faster-than-reference hardware is uncapped and can score above 100; slower hardware scores proportionally below it.
 For metrics where lower is better (like memory latency), the formula inverts so a lower raw number still produces a higher index.
 Per-metric indices are then combined into the same three workload composites (Gaming, Productivity, Content) using workload-specific weights — gaming leans on GPU compute and single-thread CPU; productivity leans on multi-thread CPU and memory bandwidth; content leans on multi-thread CPU, GPU compute, and disk throughput.